The Best Things To Do In The Peak District with Kids Over A Weekend

 After unpacking we went off for a swim.
 They have a small pool with a depth of about 60cm and a larger pool.
 Another great thing about Sandybrook is that it never felt very busy, even though most of the lodges were occupied.
 The pool area was completely empty at 6 pm.

 It was a beautiful evening with a gorgeous midsummer light and so, not knowing whether the nice weather would continue over the weekend, we decided to head to Dovedale Stepping Stones.
 From Sandybrook it took us about 12 minutes to get to the car park.

 Having taken a last-minute decision to visit the stepping stones, we were totally unprepared.
 The boys were in flip flops and we didn’t have jumpers so we didn’t climb up the Thorpe Cloud.

 We noticed that there were a few people still at the top of Thorpe Cloud but there was nobody around the Stepping Stones so it seems 8 pm is a good time to go if you want to get pictures without people in them.

-Saturday in the Peak District with kids
+Day 2 in the Peak District with kids

 On Saturday we woke up to a beautiful sunny day so after breakfast, we set off for Dovedale again because, as you know, we had promised the kids and kids never forget!

-Dove Dale Stepping Stones
+Dovedale Stepping Stones

 We parked in the car park which is a flat £3 charge for the whole day.
 Take cash with you (preferably coins) because there is no machine, just an attendant taking money from you as you drive in.
 We got there at about 9.30 am and it was relatively empty.

 Our boys were 6 and 4 and I would say it was a relatively easy climb for them.
 In fact, they were quicker than us and for them, it was a race to the top.
 It’s one of the best Peak District walks with kids.